cmaureir/cpython_tutorial/tutorial/README.md

 ```
 git clone https://github.com/python/cpython
 ```
-in case your interenet is not so good, you can do a clone of the last commit from the repository (also called *shallow clone*) by using:
+in case your Internet is not so good, you can do a clone of the last commit from the repository (also called *shallow clone*) by using:

 ```